ford.utils module#

 • description (str) – Description of task

-• iterable (Optional[Sequence]) – Collection to iterate over
+• iterable (Optional[Iterable]) – Collection to iterate over

 • total (Optional[int]) – Can be used if length of iterable is not known at start